Master's Program in Physics

 - Space Physics

-The programme starts in August/September (autumn semester) every year, but it is possible to apply for a start in January (spring semester) as well.
+The program starts in August/September (autumn semester) every year, but it is possible to apply for a start in January (spring semester) as well.

 Degree of Master of Science (Main Field of Studies: Physics).

-The MSc programme gives a good foundation for PhD studies and research in higher academic institutions as well as in the industry.
-As the programme is flexible it can easily be adapted to the labour market and physicists often work as engineers in various physics-related fields.
-In general, studies in physics give the student good training in analytical thinking and problem solving in combination with competence in mathematical model building and computer usage.
-These skills make physicists useful also in other fields of the labour market, for example in the insurance, finance and economy sectors.
+The MSc program gives a good foundation for Ph.D. studies and research in higher academic institutions as well as in the industry.
+As the program is flexible it can easily be adapted to the labor market and physicists often work as engineers in various physics-related fields.
+In general, studies in physics give the student good training in analytical thinking and problem-solving in combination with competence in mathematical model building and computer usage.
+These skills make physicists useful also in other fields of the labor market, for example in the insurance, finance and economy sectors.

 This school offers programs in: